eclipse/epsilon-website/mkdocs/docs/doc/articles/index.md

 - [Visualising Models with Picto](../picto): Picto is an Eclipse view for visualising models via model-to-text transformation to SVG/HTML.
 The article introduces Picto and shows the tool in action.
 - [Drill-Down Sequence Diagrams with Picto](picto-sequence-diagrams): This article demonstrates using Picto and its PlantUML integration to generate drill-down sequence diagrams from models conforming to a minimal EMF-based sequence diagram language.

+## Workflow (ANT Tasks)

+- [Headless Execution of Epsilon ANT Tasks](headless-ant-tasks): This article shows how to run Epsilon's ANT tasks from command line or in the context of a CI build.

 ## Human-Usable Textual Notation